Program of the International

 Faced with the situation in the capitalist world and the workers’ movement following the Second World War the position of the Party is the following :

 8. In the course of the first half of the twentieth century the capitalist social system has been developing, in the economic field, creating monopolistic trusts among the employers, and trying to control and manage production and exchange according to central plans with State management of whole sectors of production.
-In the political field, there has been an increase of the police and army potential of the State, governments adopting a more totalitarian form.
-All these are neither new sorts of social organisations as a transition from capitalism to socialism, nor revivals of pre-bourgeois political regimes.
-On the contrary, they are definite forms of a more and more direct and exclusive management of power’ and the State by the most developed forces of capital.
+In the political field, there has been an increase of the police and military potential of the State, with governments adopting a more totalitarian form.
+All these are neither new sorts of social organizations in transition from capitalism to socialism, nor revivals of pre-bourgeois political regimes.
+On the contrary, they are definite forms of a more and more direct and exclusive management of power and the State by the most developed forces of capital.

-This course excludes the progressive, pacifist interpretations of the evolution of the bourgeois regime, and confirms the prevision of the concentration and the antagonistic array of class forces.
-So that the proletariat may confront its enemies’ growing potential with strengthened revolutionary energy, it must repel the illusory revival of democratic liberalism and constitutional guarantees.
-The « Party must not even accept this as a means of agitation ; it must finish historically once and for all with the practice of alliances, even for transitory issues, with the middle class as well as the pseudo-proletarian and reformist parties.
+This course excludes the progressive, pacifist interpretations of the evolution of the bourgeois regime, and confirms the Marxist prevision of the concentration and the antagonistic array of class forces.
+So that the proletariat may confront its enemies’ growing potential with strengthened revolutionary energy, it must reject the illusory revival of democratic liberalism and constitutional guarantees.
+The Party must not even accept this as a means of agitation ; it must finish historically once and for all with the practice of alliances, even for transitory issues, with the bourgeois or petit-bourgeois parties, or with pseudo-workers’ parties with a reformist program.

 www.pcint.org